openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 ![Activate_Pod_3](https://github.com/Freloner/AndroidAPSdocs/blob/3.0/docs/images/DASH%20images/Activate%20Pod/Activate_Pod_3.png)    ![Activate_Pod_4](https://github.com/Freloner/AndroidAPSdocs/blob/3.0/docs/images/DASH%20images/Activate%20Pod/Activate_Pod_4.jpg)

-Ensure the new pod and the phone running AAPS are within close proximity of each other and click the **Next** button.
+Ensure that the new pod and the phone running AAPS are within close proximity of each other and click the **Next** button.

 3. On the **Initialize Pod** screen, the pod will begin priming (you will hear a click followed by a series of ticking sounds as the pod primes itself).
 A green checkmark will be shown upon successful priming, and the **Next** button will become enabled.
 Click on the **Next** button to complete the pod priming initialization and display the **Attach Pod** screen.